Fusty/ShameableJS/README.md

 # ShameableJS
-A user-shaming library for cultivating a guild-driven user experience
+A user-shaming library for cultivating a guilt-driven user experience

 ## Coming Soon